openpowerquality/opq/gitbook/health/description.md

 *timestamp*:  Each entry has a timestamp, which is a UTC string indicating the time at which the entry was generated.

 *service*:  Indicates the OPQ Service whose status is being described in this entry.
-Service should be one of the following: "box", "mauka", "makai", "opqview", "mongodb" and "health".
+Service should be one of the following: "box", "mauka", "makai", "view", "mongodb" and "health".
 Yes, OPQHealth reports on its own health!

 *serviceID*:  For some services, such as "box", additional identifying information is required.
 The serviceID field provides that information.
 In the case of OPQBoxes, the serviceID field provides the boxID.